Melker Hallberg: Udinese

 In August 2014, Hallberg signed for Italian club Udinese.
 He made his debut in January 2015.

 In 2015, he was loaned out to Norwegian club Vålerenga Fotball, and in 2016 he was loaned out to Hammarby Fotboll in his native Sweden.

 Vejle BK

 Hallberg joined Danish club Vejle Boldklub in the summer 2018.
 He left the club at the end of the 2018–19 season.

 Hibernian

 Hallberg signed a three-year contract with Scottish Premiership club Hibernian in August 2019.
 He scored his first goal for the club in a Scottish League Cup tie against Celtic on 2 November 2019.
 He was released from his contract with Hibernian in January 2022.

 St Johnstone

 Following his release by Hibernian, Hallberg signed an 18-month contract with St Johnstone in January 2022.
+After prolonged renegotiations, Hallberg left The Saints in July 2023.

+Return to Kalmar

+In August 2023, Hallberg returned to his first club Kalmar FF on a contract until the end of the season.

 International career

 Hallberg has featured regularly at all age levels of Swedish youth national teams.
 In August 2013 he got selected for the first time ever to the Swedish U21 squad in a friendly against Norway.
 He was selected for Sweden squads in January 2016 and January 2019.